bytex-solutions/snamp/docs/configuration.md

 * If `priority` is not specified then SNAMP uses default OS priority for threads in pool
 * `priority` must be is in range _1..10_.
 Note that _1_ is the lowest priority.

+## Configuring OSGi
+All configuration files located in `<snamp>/etc` directory.
+These files supply a low-level access to Apache Karaf configuration.

+### Logging
+Apache Karaf and SNAMP logs located in `<snamp>/data/log` folder.
+You can configure log rotation, severity level and other logging settings using the following configurations files in `<snamp>/etc` directory:
+* `org.ops4j.pax.logging.cfg` - initial log configuration (appenders, levels, log message format)
+* `java.util.logging.properties` - advanced configuration properties for standard Java logging.
+It is not recommended to change this file
+* `org.apache.karaf.log.cfg` - display configuration of the log records in the shell console

+See [Karaf Log Configuration](http://karaf.apache.org/manual/latest/users-guide/log.html) for more details.

 ## Examples
 * [Monitoring JMX resources over SNMP](jmx-over-snmp.md)